When opposed to term life insurance, permanent insurance offers various advantages, including lifelong coverage and cash value.

-    To sum it up, reduced paid-up insurance may be a better option if your priority is to continue enjoying whole life insurance coverage, even if it is reduced.
+To sum it up, reduced paid up policy may be a better option if your priority is to continue enjoying whole life coverage, even if it is reduced.

 On the other hand, extended term insurance makes sense if you want to keep the original death benefit intact and do not mind losing lifelong coverage and the cash value feature.